lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 ### Configure the drupal search api

+#### skip the starter-site already has this
 - ```cd /opt/drupal```
 - or whichever drupal folder you have
 - ```cd /opt/drupal/islandora-starter-site```
 - ```sudo chown www-data:www-data *```
 - ```sudo -u www-data composer require drupal/search_api_solr:^4.2```
 - ```drush -y en search_api_solr```

-#change vm network adapter to Host-Only (right click vm, settings, etc, save)
-#back in the vm

 - ```ip addr show```

-note the second ip
-in my case it was XXX.XXX.XXX.XXX (don't put your ip in github...)

-configure in GUI by visiting the ip above XXX.XXX.XXX.XXX:80 in browser (firefox) log in with islandora:islandora
+- configure in GUI by visiting the ip above XXX.XXX.XXX.XXX:80 in browser (firefox)
+- log in with islandora:islandora

-you may need to restart apache:
+- you may need to restart apache:
 - ```sudo systemctl restart apache2```

+#### start here

-navigate to : XXX.XXX.XXX.XXX:80/user/login
+- navigate to : XXX.XXX.XXX.XXX:80/user/login

-then: XXX.XXX.XXX.XXX:80/admin/config/search/search-api
+- then: XXX.XXX.XXX.XXX:80/admin/config/search/search-api
-or localhost:80/admin/config/search/search-api

 - click add server

 these are the options: see documentation for help:
 - https://islandora.github.io/documentation/installation/manual/installing_solr/